william-swl/baizer/README.md

 #> # … with 14 more rows
 ```

-- better slice by an ordered vector
+- slice a tibble by an ordered vector

 ``` r
 ordered_slice(mini_diamond, "id", c("id-3", "id-2"))